 Advertisement

 What to know about the measles vaccine

-Today, the vaccine is usually combined with the mumps and rubella (MMR) and sometimes includes chickenpox (MMRV).
-To be effective, two doses are key: The first dose is given at 12 months, and a booster follows at 18 months.
+Today, the vaccine is usually combined with mumps and rubella in the MMR vaccine.
+And sometimes it also includes chickenpox (MMRV).
+To be effective, two doses are key: The first dose at 12 months, and a booster at 18 months.
 These two doses are 97 per cent effective in preventing the disease.

+Advertisement